 What happens after you have booked?

-Below is an example timeline for a volunteer travelling in July 2016
+Below is a simple timeline for a volunteer travelling July 2019

 Add yourself to the Buddy List to meet other volunteers, travel together or simply find a familiar face when you arrive.